 You get a fire starter and diamond sharpener built on the sheath with the Survival Orange, but those extra bells cost you almost double the price.

 Versus the Mora Companion

-The Companion is a great buy for bushcrafters, but those who want more heft and thicker blades can turn to the Orange for unbeatable value.
+The Companion is a great buy for bushcrafters, but those who want more heft and thicker blades can turn to the Orange for an unbeatable value.
 The blade thickness lets you do more.

-|8.8 inches length||153 grams||Made from carbon steel blade||3.17 blade thickness millimeter||The handle is made of a soft rubber grip material||The sheath is made of plastic material|
+|8.8 inches in length||153 grams||Made from carbon steel blade||3.17 blade thickness millimeter||The handle is made of a soft rubber grip material||The sheath is made of plastic material|

 You get a 1075 high-carbon, blasted satin finish blade that looks great and works even better.
 Rounding out the package is a wooden handle and full tang blade with a Scandi grind.

 Con: Drags a bit when cutting wood

-|16 Inches Length||362 grams||Made from carbon steel blade material||3.17 blade thickness millimeter||The handle is made from Hardwood Material||The sheath is made from black sheath material|
+|16 inches in Length||362 grams||Made from carbon steel blade material||3.17 blade thickness millimeter||The handle is made from Hardwood Material||The sheath is made from black sheath material|

 Choose a few bushcraft knives from the list that caught your eye, then do a side-by-side comparison to see which one comes out on top.
 Or, choose from a list of preferences on factors such as blade size, material, etc. and see which bushcraft knife has them all.